TomasCruz/Monre/README.md

 Monre is a 3D rendering engine primarily intended for running OpenGL ES 2.0 games on Windows, though it can be used for rendering with any version of OpenGL.
 It is a lightweight tool designed to help with development, testing, debugging and portability checking of native C/C++ parts of Android and iOS games.
 It is intended to provide a generic framework for any kind of C/C++ OpenGL application.
-It was initially developed using vs2008, but porting it to newer versions of Visual Studio shouldn't be too problematic.
+It was initially developed using vs2008. vs2012 solution and project files were added.
+Porting to other versions of Visual Studio shouldn't be too problematic.